-(b) Participate in joint payment activities, such as clinics where a physician group charges a professional fee and a hospital charges a facility fee.
+(b) Participate in joint payment activities, such as clinics where a physician group charges a professional fee and a hospital charges a facility fee. (((9))) (11) "J-1 visa waiver program" or "program" refers to the

-(9)) (10) "J-1 visa waiver program" or "program" refers to the department program that coordinates and sponsors J-1 visa waivers.
+(((9))) (11) "J-1 visa waiver program" or "program" refers to the department program that coordinates and sponsors J-1 visa waivers.

-(11) "Low income" means ((that a family's)) a total family household income that is less than ((two hundred)) 200 percent of the federal poverty level as defined by the ((U.S. Federal Poverty Guidelines published annually)) annual federal poverty guidelines.
+(12) "Low income" means ((that a family's)) a total family household income that is less than ((two hundred)) 200 percent of the federal poverty level as defined by the ((U.S. Federal Poverty Guidelines published annually)) annual federal poverty guidelines.

-(((10))) (12) "Physician" means the foreign physician eligible to be licensed under chapter 18.71 or 18.57 RCW named in the visa waiver application, who requires a waiver to remain in the United States to practice medicine.
+(((10))) (13) "Physician" means the foreign physician eligible to be licensed under chapter 18.71 or 18.57 RCW named in the visa waiver application, who requires a waiver to remain in the United States to practice medicine.

-(((11))) (13) "Practice location" means the physical location(s) where the visa waiver physician will work.
+(((11))) (14) "Practice location" means the physical location(s) where the visa waiver physician will work.

-(((12))) (14) "Primary care physician" means a physician board certified or board eligible in family practice, general internal medicine, pediatrics, obstetrics/gynecology, geriatric medicine, or psychiatry.
+(((12))) (15) "Primary care physician" means a physician board certified or board eligible in family practice, general internal medicine, pediatrics, obstetrics/gynecology, geriatric medicine, or psychiatry.
 Physicians who have completed ((any)) subspecialty or fellowship training, excluding $((\Theta B))$ obstetrics or geriatric training, are not considered primary care physicians for the purpose of this chapter.

-(((13))) (15) "Publicly funded employers" means organizations such as public hospital districts, community health centers, local, state, or federal governmental institutions or correctional facilities, who have an obligation to provide care to underserved populations.
+(((13))) (16) "Publicly funded employers" means organizations such as public hospital districts, community health centers, local, state, or federal governmental institutions or correctional facilities, who have an obligation to provide care to underserved populations.

-(((14))) (16) "Sliding fee discount schedule" means a written delineation documenting the value of charge discounts granted to patients based upon patients with family income up to ((two hundred)) 300 percent of the annual federal poverty guidelines.
+(((14))) (17) "Sliding fee discount schedule" means a written delineation documenting the value of charge discounts granted to patients based upon patients with family income up to ((two hundred)) 300 percent of the annual federal poverty guidelines.

-$((\frac{(15)}{)})$ (17) "Specialist" means a physician board certified or board eligible in a specialty other than family practice, general internal medicine, pediatrics, obstetrics/gynecology, geriatric medicine, or psychiatry ((+)) who do not meet the ((current)) definition of "primary care(("for the waiver program))) physician" as defined above.
+$((\frac{(15)}{)})$ (18) "Specialist" means a physician board certified or board eligible in a specialty other than family practice, general internal medicine, pediatrics, obstetrics/gynecology, geriatric medicine, or psychiatry ((+)) who do not meet the ((current)) definition of "primary care((" for the waiver program))) physician" as defined above.

-(((16))) (18) "Sponsorship" means a request by the department on behalf of an applicant to federal immigration authorities to grant a J-1 visa waiver for the purpose of recruiting and retaining physicians.
+(((16))) (19) "Sponsorship" means a request by the department on behalf of an applicant to federal immigration authorities to grant a J-1 visa waiver for the purpose of recruiting and retaining physicians.

-(((17))) (19) "Telehealth" means a mode of delivering health care services using telecommunications technologies by a practitioner to a patient at a different physical location than the practitioner.
+(((17))) (20) "Telehealth" means a mode of delivering health care services using telecommunications technologies by a practitioner to a patient at a different physical location than the practitioner.
 Telehealth includes real-time interactive health care services and remote monitoring.

-(20) "Vacancy" means a full-time physician practice opportunity that is based on a long-standing opening, a planned retirement, a loss of an existing physician, or an expansion of physician services in the service area.
+(21) "Vacancy" means a full-time physician practice opportunity that is based on a long-standing opening, a planned retirement, a loss of an existing physician, or an expansion of physician services in the service area.

-(((18))) (21) "Visa waiver" means a federal action that waives the requirement for a foreign physician, in the United States on a J-1 visa, to return to his/her home country for a two-year period following medical residency or fellowship training.
+(((18))) (22) "Visa waiver" means a federal action that waives the requirement for a foreign physician, in the United States on a J-1 visa, to return to his/her home country for a two-year period following medical residency or fellowship training.